backupmigrate/backup_migrate_core/src/Destination/README.md

 	$backup_migrate->plugins()->add(new MyDestinationPlugin(), 'destination1');

 A single Backup and Migrate instance can have more than one destination of a given type.
-Each destination will have a unique key that will be used to pass the configuration to the destination object as well as to identify the destination when running a `backup()` or `restore()` operation.
+Each destination will have a unique key that will be used to pass the configuration to the destination object as well as to specify the destination(s) when running a `backup()` or `restore()` operation.
 Only one destination will be used during each backup or restore operation.